laurenqu/laurenqu.github.io/_portfolio/education.md

 ---

-Reading Economics of Education by Michael Lovenheim and Sarah Turner
+>  Lovenheim and Turner, Economics of Education

-## Education policies
 1. Total resource policies increase the total amount of funding to a school or to individuals making education decisions. (eg:  increasing the total amount of funding available to schools; giving money to parents or students)